ericschulman/testing/README.md

 * `logit_probit` involves testing functional form assumptions in discrete choice models.
 * `log_level` tests function form assumptions in the context of whether or not to take 'log' of the y variable in a regression model.
 * `missing` tests Tobit vs OLS.
-* subsampling explores an alternative subsampling bootstrap procedure similar to the one in (Romano and Shaikh (2012))[https://projecteuclid.org/journals/annals-of-statistics/volume-40/issue-6/On-the-uniform-asymptotic-validity-of-subsampling-and-the-bootstrap/10.1214/12-AOS1051.full].
+* subsampling explores an alternative subsampling bootstrap procedure similar to the one in [Romano and Shaikh (2012)](https://projecteuclid.org/journals/annals-of-statistics/volume-40/issue-6/On-the-uniform-asymptotic-validity-of-subsampling-and-the-bootstrap/10.1214/12-AOS1051.full).
 * `nash` explores how the test might apply to different entry game models.